DulanDias/kanvaro.com/docs/bugfix-mongodb-eai-again-error.md

 When accessing certain endpoints (like `/api/setup/complete` or `/api/currencies`) during the setup flow, the application would throw a `getaddrinfo EAI_AGAIN` MongoDB error, even though the `/api/setup/database/create` endpoint worked fine.

+Additionally, when running the application locally (outside Docker), the create endpoint would fail with `getaddrinfo ENOTFOUND mongodb` because it was incorrectly converting `localhost` to `mongodb` hostname.

 ## Root Cause

 The issue was caused by **global mongoose connection state corruption** in the database test endpoint: